AnnaBergknut/AnnaBergknutGit/BTH/ML/Assigment 2/spambase/README.txt

 - Jupyter Notebook

 ## Project Structure
-- `wine+quality`: File with diffrent dataset.
 - `main.ipynb`: Jupyter Notebook containing the project code.
-- `winequality-white.csv`: Dataset used for training and testing.
+- `spambase.data`: Dataset used for training and testing.
-- `training.csv`: 80% of the dataset for training purposes.
-- `test.csv`: 20% of the dataset reserved for testing.
+- `spambase.DOCUMENTATION`: Information about the data.
+- `spambase.names`: Information about the data.
 - `ML_A2.pdf`: Report.

 ## Instructions